 The GPS system is similar to GTA4’s with the lines telling you the best route to your destination, and using cabs can get you there faster.
 One thing that you can’t do, however, is use cabs during a mission so you are forced to drive yourself which is fine.
 Missions vary from escorting, to shooting people up, to blowing things up and so on just like in other GTA games.
 Wars has a great variety of missions from using boats to homing in on wireless signals, so you never feel bored.

 One disappointment is that you don’t get your huge income from completing missions.
 You get it from dealing drugs.
-Yeah, it’s new element and not one that’s warmly welcomed.
-You can deal anything from weed to heroine to coke, but you have find these dealers from tip offs you receive in your email.
+Yeah, it’s a new element and not one that’s warmly welcomed.
+You can deal anything from weed to heroin to coke, but you have found these dealers from tip offs you receive in your email.
 Some times you even get rewarded with drugs on missions instead of cash, and lots of times nothing at all.

 You’re going to need lots of green if you want weapons, especially through the express order from your phone feature.
 Having it delivered can be a bit tedious, but it works.
 You can also hijack certain vans for drugs and ammo if you’re low on cash as well.

-One of the most noticeable additions are the mini-games there were carried over from the DS.
+One of the most noticeable additions are the minigames there were carried over from the DS.
 Anywhere from attaching a bomb, to opening a panel in a car, to rummaging through trash for guns, and assembling a sniper rifle has some pretty fun and interesting mini-games.
-These don’t hinder game play, but make you feel more involved in minute details which has always been missing in previous GTA games.
-Another great additions is how you shake off cops.
+These don’t hinder game play but make you feel more involved in minute details which have always been missing in previous GTA games.
+Another great addition is how you shake off cops.
 You get your wanted level then underneath are icons of cop cars, and if you make them crash hard they disappear and it lowers your wanted level.
 Each level adds a car so getting 15 cars to crash can take a long time.

 The game also looks amazing and has a cell shaded style in terms of graphics, but the game is still full of life.
 This is probably one of the best looking PSP games out right now, and this includes no load times.
 Chinatown Wars is superior to the DS version, and may also be a reason to buy a PSP if you haven’t already.
 The game is short for GTA standards, so if you just do the main missions you can beat the game in less than 10 hours.